Hongzhi Emperor: Central Asia

 The Hongzhi Emperor's ministers inherited enmity from the Chenghua era against the Sultan of Turpan, who had captured Hami, an important city on the Silk Road west of China, much to their displeasure.
 In 1489, Ming diplomacy began to organize anti-Turpan actions, and in 1495, the Ming intervened militarily.
 A Sino-Mongol army conquered Hami and installed a Uighur prince on the throne, but the Turpans were able to recapture the city before the end of the same year.
-In response, the Ming government completely halted trade along the Silk Road, forcing the Turpans to yield.
+The Ming government completely halted trade along the Silk Road, forcing the Turpans to yield.
 In 1499, the Uighur prince was once again installed in Hami.
 This success was likely due to the influence of the experienced military minister Ma Wensheng, who had served in the northwest in his youth and had a better understanding of the situations beyond the Great Wall than other Beijing statesmen.
 However, the Uighur prince's incompetence caused tension among his subjects, leading to continued instability.
 The Ming government continued to interfere in Hami affairs in the first decade of the 16th century, but their influence gradually weakened.